-My husband and I love this 3:15 brand roasted milk tea* with these 5 minute boba since were eating at home out of an abundance of caution during the first few months of the pandemic.
+My husband and I love this 3:15 brand roasted milk tea* with these 5 minute boba since we’re eating at home out of an abundance of caution during the first few months of the pandemic.
 Each roasted tea bag contains 11g of sugar.
 I use cold water instead of steeping the tea bag in hot water.
-Therefore, for the best flavor I use 2 roasted tea bags and 1 cup cold water per drink with ice which I mix together using a cocktail shaker.
+For the best flavor per drink, I use 2 roasted tea bags and 1 cup cold water mixed well using a cocktail shaker.

-Since it’s not as cost effective to use 2 roasted tea bags I’ve been using 1 roasted tea bag with 1 stick of OWL 3-in-1 instant tea mix**.
-I’ve also tried steeping the tea bags in hot water and letting it cool in the refrigerator in advance but the taste is similar it from cold to start.
+Since it’s not as cost effective to use 2 roasted tea bags I’ve sometimes use 1 roasted tea bag with 1 stick of OWL 3-in-1 instant tea mix**.
+I’ve also tried steeping the tea bags in hot water and letting it cool in the refrigerator in advance but the taste is similar to if you started with cold water.

 **Alternatives to the OWL tea mix that I’ve also tried are 1 packet of this GINO milk tea powder (my husband prefers this powder to the OWL tea mix), 2 tablespoons of this Milkman’s milk tea powder or 1 tablespoon of this Bossen milk tea powder.